Emily sat cross-legged on

 "He was infected, so we locked him up in a cupboard.
 Safe.
 And alive."

-Gwen's looked down at Eumedeson's body, this time with a twinge of guilt.
-She quickly regained composure and glared back at Emily.
+Gwen's looked down at Eumedeson's body.
+She looked back at Emily.
 "Odysseus?"
 She threw him his sword.
 "Go find the other one, make sure he takes his medicine.
 I'll call the ship down and then we're leaving."

 South of the Trendar wastes and just north of the diamond